American Board of Allergy and Immunology

 No subspecialty certificates in allergy and immunology are offered.
 However, formal special pathways are available for physicians seeking dual certification in Allergy/Immunology and Pediatric Pulmonology; Allergy and Immunology and Pediatric Rheumatology; and Allergy and Immunology and Adult Rheumatology.
 Additional information is available from the Member Board.

-Specialty training required prior to board certification: Prior certification in Internal Medicine or Pediatrics; two years in Allergy and Immunology.
+Three years training in Internal Medicine or Pediatrics; 2 years specialty training in Allergy and Immunology.